Mudassir-23/opencv-nodejs-energy-saver/Readme.md

-# opencv4nodejs-express-websockets

-Boilerplate express app for getting started on opencv with nodejs and to live stream the video through websockets.
+# OpenCV and Nodejs based solution to save energy

 ## Getting Started